Lajja Gauri: Iconography

-Her fertility aspect is emphasized by symbolic representation of the genitals, Yoni or the Womb, as blooming Lotus flower denoting blooming youth in some cases and in others through a simple yet detailed depiction of an exposed vulva.
-Added to the fact that she is sitting in a squatting position (malasana) with legs open, as in during childbirth, in some cases, the right foot is placed on a platform to facilitate full opening.
+Her fertility aspect is emphasized by symbolic representation of the genitals, yoni or the womb, as a blooming lotus flower denoting blooming youth in some cases and in others through a simple yet detailed depiction of an exposed vulva.
+She is sitting in a squatting position (malasana) with legs open, as in during childbirth, in some cases, the right foot is placed on a platform to facilitate full opening.
 She is invoked for abundant crops (vegetative fertility) and good progeny.
 A blossoming lotus replaces her head and neck, an icon often used in Tantra.
-The seven Chakras of human energy anatomy are often depicted as blossoming lotuses, and the Goddess is often depicted in her Sri Yantra as a Yoni, shown as a simplified triangle at the centre.
-This is a feature present in all the Kohbar Mithila Paintings which are worshipped by newly weds in a Maithil Wedding.
+The seven chakras of human energy anatomy are often depicted as blossoming lotuses, and the goddess is often depicted in her Sri Yantra as a yoni, shown as a simplified triangle at the centre.
+This is a feature present in all the Kohbar Mithila paintings which are worshipped by newlyweds in a Maithil wedding.

-Further, most fertility goddesses of the Ancient world are similarly shown headless, while giving prominent focus to the genitals.
+Further, most fertility goddesses of the ancient world are similarly shown headless, while giving prominent focus to the genitals.
 The arms of the goddess are bent upwards, each holding a lotus stem, held at the level of the head again depicted by the matured lotus flower.